-In any troubleshooting of equipment, first establish which unit is functioning incorrectly.
+In any trouble shooting of equipment, it should first be established which unit is functioning incorrectly.
 The overall logic diagram supplied with the equipment shows the combined logic of the complete equipment and the various test points in each unit.
 By signal tracing, using the overall logic diagram and the various test points, it should be possible to quickly isolate the trouble.